-Of Ralph's sons, William Woodford's descent can be followed in the village of Muston in the north-east of the county of Leicestershire.
+Of Ralph's five sons, William Woodford's descent can be followed in the village of Muston in the north-east of the county of Leicestershire.

 Their eldest son, Thomas Woodford, who was born ca.1484 or 1493 or 1497, married Elizabeth Blount of Mapledurham, Oxon, the daughter of Richard Blount of Iver, Bucks.
 Elizabeth had been born about 1497, and they married in 1517.
 They had four sons, James,